Skip to main content

 Writing to state

 Two things write to state: interactive controls (automatically, via the name prop) and actions (explicitly, in response to events).
 SetState assigns a value.
 ToggleState flips a boolean.
 AppendState and PopState manipulate arrays.
-CallTool and Fetch can write their results into state via result_key.
+CallTool and Fetch make their results available as $result in on_success callbacks, where you can write them to state with SetState.
 State is deliberately simple: a flat map with dot-path addressing for nesting.
-There are no computed properties, no watchers, no derived state in the store itself.
-Derived values belong in expressions, where they’re computed at render time from whatever state holds.
-Complex computations belong in Python, run before you return the component tree, or in a server action.
+When you need derived values, inline expressions like {{ price * quantity }} handle them directly.
+For reuse across multiple components, assign the expression to a Python variable with Rx and reference it wherever needed.